-QROPS can provide protection from UK inheritance tax (IHT) for non-UK residents on death.
-Funds are no longer part of the member's estate in a QROPS and can be received tax-free if beneficiaries of the remaining assets are not British tax resident.
-However, inheritance tax rules may apply locally so it is important to seek advice where resident.
+QROPS can provide protection from UK inheritance tax (IHT) for non-UK residents on death, as the funds are no longer part of the member's estate can be received tax-free if the beneficiaries are not British tax resident.
+However, IHT rules may apply locally so it is always important to seek tax advice.

 Final salary schemes seldom offer flexibility on death.
-A surviving wife, husband or qualifying spouse receives 50% of the benefit (sometimes rising to 66%) on the members death.
-Benefits then cease on the death of the surviving spouse (unless children remain under the age of 18 or age 21 and in full time education).
+A qualifying spouse is usually entitled to 50% of the benefits (sometimes rising to 66%) on the members death, but then cease on the death of the survivor (unless children remain under the age of 18 or age 21 and in full time education).

-Transferring a DB pension can help avoid pension funds being lost on death of the surviving spouse.
-The beneficiaries can be selected by the member and control over how remaining funds are distributed is permitted.
-The proceeds will be taxed depending on the scheme and residency.
+Transferring a DB pension helps avoid pension funds being lost on death of a surviving spouse.
+Beneficiaries can be selected by the member who can control how remaining funds are distributed.
+Proceeds will be taxed depending on residency.

 Flexi-access provides an incentive to transfer defined benefit pensions.
-Usually, DB pensions offer an income from age 60 or 65 that is correlated to the member's salary where both employee and employer contributed to the scheme.
-Income increases in line with inflation and is capped, and subject to the pension's terms and conditions it may offer a lump sum at retirement.
-If so, income thereafter will reduce.
+Usually, DB pensions offer an income starting at age 60 or 65, correlated to the member's final salary where employer and/or employee contributed to the scheme.
+Income increases in line with inflation and may offer a lump sum at retirement.
+If so, income thereafter reduces.

-Using a QROPS allows access to a lump sum of 30% from age 55 and the remainder can be taken either as lump-sums or income.
-Taking large lump-sums in any one tax may incur higher taxation, so seek tax advice locally.
+Using QROPS provides access to a lump sum of 30% from age 55 and the remainder can be taken as lump-sums or income.
+Taking large lump-sums may put you in a higher tax bracket, so always seek tax advice locally.

-Defined benefit schemes are managed without the member's input.
-Transferring to flexible schemes offers more control and influence in investment decisions.
+Transferring to a flexible schemes offers more control over investment decisions.
 As always, care should be taken to ensure assets are suitable as investment guidelines may differ from one provider to another.

-In March 2017 a 25% tax on QROPS transfers outside specific areas was introduced by the Chancellor of the Exchequer to promote fairness for members that have had tax relief, but wish to take their savings elsewhere.
-Taxing of pensions had not changed much since 2006 and applications subsequently dropped.
+In March 2017 a 25% tax on QROPS transfers outside specific areas was introduced by the Chancellor of the Exchequer to promote fairness for members that have received tax relief but wish to take their savings elsewhere.
+Taxation of pensions had not seen much change since 2006 and transfers subsequently dropped.

-Transfers are now taxed 25% at the point of transfer unless the pension scheme and the individual are in the same country, both are within the European Economic Area (Liechtenstein, Norway, Iceland or EEA) or the QROPS is an occupational scheme from the member's employer.
+Unless the QROPS and the individual are in the same country, both are within the European Economic Area (Liechtenstein, Norway, Iceland or EEA) or is an occupational scheme from the member's employer.
+Transfers are now taxed 25% at the point of transfer .

-Following a transfer to a QROPS, payments from the funds within five tax years will incur taxation (if for example, the individual becomes resident in a country non-qualifying for exemptions), extending the reach of HMRC.
-The charge is reversed if within five years criteria for a tax-free transfer once again apply (eg. member returns to Norway, Iceland, Liechtenstein or the EEA and has a Maltese QROPS).
+Following a transfer, payments from the funds within five tax years will incur taxation (if for example, the individual becomes resident in a country non-qualifying for exemptions), extending the reach of HMRC.
+The charge is reversed if criteria for a tax-free transfer once again apply within 5 years (eg. member returns to Norway, Iceland, Liechtenstein or the EEA and has a Maltese QROPS).